nimio-es/experiments-rest-api/README.md

 What I had to do:

 - Rest API for Customers.
 Each customer have to be defined with
-    - First fileName
+    - First Name
-    - Last fileName
+    - Last Name
     - National Document of Identity
     - Image (optional)
     - With each customer also store last purchases information